 A security plugin you say?
 True, it may not have any direct effect on your search engine rankings, but it could save you from a whole heap of trouble!

-WordPress, being by far the words most popular CMS, is often targeted by malicious bots and hackers.
+WordPress, being by far the worlds most popular CMS, is often targeted by malicious bots and hackers.
 This is where iThemes Security, formerly known as Better WordPress Security, steps in.

 It fixes many of the little loopholes and open doors that sometimes WordPress users leave open.
 Things such as, changing the URL for WP admin areas, changing the default username from “admin”, auto-ban IP’s attempting brute force logins etc.